-12 Top-Rated Tourist Attractions & Things to Do in Wichita
+14 Top-Rated Tourist Attractions & Things to Do in Wichita, KS

 As the largest city in Kansas, Wichita has an impressive blend of history, nature, and western culture.
-More recently, the city has experienced a fresh wave of modernization, with unique landmarks, contemporary museums, and community revitalization.
+Over the years, the city has experienced a fresh wave of modernization, with unique landmarks, contemporary museums, and community revitalization.

 Address: 650 N. Seneca Street, Wichita, Kansas